Knoxville, Tennessee Drug Possession Attorney

 Common drugs and their schedules include:

-Drug possession can be a very serious offense in Tennessee if you are caught with one of the "harder" substances.
+Drug possession can be a very serious offense in Tennessee if you are caught with one of the substances that provide for harsher punishments.
 It is important to have legal representation if you are facing these charges.
 Tennessee takes drug crimes very seriously.
 While this harsh approach is designed to limit drug crime, it often has the effect of punishing those who are already struggling with addiction and need help rather than jail time.

 Contact a Knoxville, Tennessee Drug Possession Lawyer